tp2124/influx-db-grafana/README.md

 At this point, you are running InfluxDB and Grafana.
 The Grafana web UI can be located at [localhost:3000](localhost:3000)

+1. To login to Grafana UI, the default username:password are: `admin`:`admin`
 1. When adding the data source, the initialized DB is setup by running the `influxDB` container image.
 This automatically creates a DB named `telegraf` with credentials for
 user: `telegraf`
 password: `password`